 Only a team captain or co-captain may dispute a rules call with the referee.
 Judgement calls may not be disputed.
 The referee has jurisdiction over the play and may penalize a player, including game ejection, for unsportsmanlike conduct.
 Ejected players may not return to the game and if necessary may be asked to leave the premises.

 All players must be 21 years of age or older.
 Players may only play on a team on which they are registered.
-Exception: You may function as a substitute player for another team if they are short a man or woman.
-This is ONLY valid during the regular season.

 Play Mile High reserves the right to suspend any player at any time for unsportsmanlike conduct, violation of any rules, for failure to pay appropriate dues or for being a general pain in the ass, without any refund what so ever.